-The 13th High-Level Round Table Meeting (HL-RTM), under the theme 'enhancing partnership to improve the effective implementation of the 9th five-year National Socio-Economic Development Plan aiming to accelerate the country's achievement of Status in the midst of COVID-19 recovery', on 17 November 2021, Vientiane (Virtually) - The Round Table is an inclusive forum for discussing and exchanging views on the implementation progress of the NSEDP in each period of time between the Government and development partners.
+• The 13th High-Level Round Table Meeting (HL-RTM), under the theme 'enhancing partnership to improve the effective implementation of the 9th five-year National Socio-Economic Development Plan aiming to accelerate the country's achievement of the Sustainable Development Goals and graduation from the Least Developed Country Status in the midst of COVID-19 recovery', on 17 November 2021, Vientiane (Virtually) - The Round Table is an inclusive forum for discussing and exchanging views on the implementation progress of the NSEDP in each period of time between the Government and development partners.
 The meeting was officially opened with an opening remark from H.E Prime Minister of Lao PDR, and Vice-Chair of the UN Sustainable Development Group, UNDP Administrator.
 The Meeting was later chaired by H.E Deputy Prime Ministers, Minister of Planning and Investment, and co-chaired by UN Resident Coordinator to the Lao PDR.
 The event was attended by high levels, senior officers, representatives from Government sectors, line ministries and ministry-equivalent organizations, development partners, UN agencies, international non-governmental and civil society organizations, and other relevant stakeholders.